KxSystems/docs/docs/wp/optionpricing/index.md

 ---
 title: Sobol Option Pricing in kdb+/q
 description: In this paper, we compare the use of both Monte Carlo (MC) and Quasi-Monte Carlo (QMC) methods in the process of pricing European and Asian options.
 In doing so, we consider the use of two discretization schemes - standard discretization and Brownian bridge construction.
-Results produced by the different methods are compared to the deterministic Black-Scholes price for each option type, using Global Sensitivity Analysis (SA).
+Results produced by the different methods are compared with the deterministic Black-Scholes price for each option type, using Global Sensitivity Analysis (SA).
 Note that the methods demonstrated below follow the work presented in the paper S. Kucherenko et. al 2007.
 author: Deanna Morgan
 date: October 2019
 keywords: kdb+, q, C++, sobol, monte carlo, option pricing, asian, european